|

 will be one of the main approaches used in carrying out the work

-Bar staff and regular customers of the gay venues are seen as having a unique
+of the project.
+COMMERCIAL VENUESBar staff and regular customers of the gay venues are seen as having a unique

 role in addressing issues of prejudice and discrimination on the gay scene